BKDaugherty/tactics-exploration/devlog.md

 [ ] Build a simple demo of moving a few characters around!
   [x] Create a pixel image for a cursor
-  [x] Create a movement system for the cursor (Use the leafwing_input library) [ ] Make the "spawn overlay" tie to the cursor!
+  [x] Create a movement system for the cursor (Use the leafwing_input library) [x] Make the "spawn overlay" tie to the cursor!
-  [ ] Consolidate bounds checking / valid grid stuff to the grid library
+  [x] Consolidate bounds checking / valid grid stuff to the grid library
-    [ ] Use this in the cursor movement code
+    [x] Use this in the cursor movement code
-  [ ] Use the select action to highlight a "Unit"
+  [x] Use the select action to highlight a "Unit"
+  [ ] Pathfinding and Unit Movement
+    [x] Move the unit movement code into it's own lil library [ ] Use pathfinding / depth first search with "valid" movement tiles [ ] Only highlight "valid" tiles
+    [x] Make the unit movement more testable!
+    [ ] Create an "obstacle"
+    [ ] Create a "passable, but not landable tile"
+  [ ] Basic Animation
+    [ ] Write some code to load in an animated character [ ] Write some asset specific code for "tinytactics_battlekiti" [ ] Write an animation controller for switching to the right animation [ ] Do some research to see what people do here!
-  [ ] Find a way to highlight valid "Ground" tiles for movement (assume constant movement for now) [ ] Download some characters, and figure out how to render them [ ] Use the Movement system and tune the lerping constants [ ] Implement a pathfinding algorithm based on valid movement indices nearby [ ] Implement a simple camera manager that moves the camera around, or at least centers on the map?
+  [x] Download some characters, and figure out how to render them [x] Use the Movement system and tune the lerping constants [ ] Implement a simple camera manager that moves the camera around, or at least centers on the map?
-    [ ] I could naively just put it on the center but it'd be nice if we make bigger maps to have it move around.
+    [x] I could naively just put it on the center but it'd be nice if we make bigger maps to have it move around.
   [ ] Figure out a way to tie in GamepadInputs
   [ ] Get a skybox so it looks nice
   [ ] Create a goal for someone to move to (like in a tutorial!)